Skip to main content

 Illegal eviction injunctions and compensation

-If you are illegally evicted, you can ask a court for:
+If your landlord evicts you illegally, you can ask a court for:

-• an injunction - a court order that allows you back into your home
+• an injunction - this is a court order that lets you back into your home

 Find out about other help after an illegal eviction.